dougeby/IntuneDocs/intune-azure/enroll-devices/create-terms-and-conditions.md

    - **Summary of Terms**: Text that explains what it means if users accept the terms.

-   - **Terms and Conditions**: The legal label that users see and must either accept or reject, for example, “I agree to the terms and conditions.”
+   - **Terms and Conditions**: The terms and conditions that users see and must either accept or reject.

 6. Select **Ok**.

 ## Assign terms and conditions

-You can assign terms and conditions to groups of user who must accept before enrolling.
-When users in assigned groups access the Company Portal, Intune displays the terms and conditions you deployed.
-Users must accept these terms before they can gain access to company resources.
+You can assign terms and conditions to groups of user who must accept them before using the Company Portal.

 1. In the Azure portal, choose **More Services** > **Monitoring + Management** > **Intune**.